CanelaSoftware/cassiaDB_docs/README.md

 (see http://www.mkdocs.org/user-guide/deploying-your-docs/) .

-Steps
+Terminal
 1. Open terminal and set path to gitHub repo for cassiaDB_docs
-2. Modify .md file in 'docs' folder in your favorite text or markdown editor

 Edit existing file
-3. Build changes to html folder with: 'mkdocs build' in terminal.
-4. Test updated file with: 'mkdocs serve' in terminal.
-5. Upload changed files to /var/www/docs/html/ on livecloud.io server
+1. Modify .md file in 'docs' folder in your favorite editor
+2. Rebuild the html files by typing in the terminal: mkdocs build

 Add new file
+1. Create or edit existing file for new doc
-3. If this is a new file, you will need to update mkdocs.yml
+2. You will need to update mkdocs.yml with new doc filename
-4. Build changes to html folder: 'mkdocs build --clean' in terminal.
+3. Build changes to html folder.
+In terminal type: mkdocs build --clean

+Running a local server to test your work
+1. In terminal type: mkdocs serve
+2. Point your browser to: http://127.0.0.1:8000/
+Every time you save a change the the documentation file, your browser will auto-refresh to see the local changes.
+You do not need to run 'mkdocs build'.
+This is only for pushing your changes to the cloud.

+Upload files to cloud
-5. Upload changed files to /var/www/docs/html/ on livecloud.io server
+2. Upload changed files to /var/www/docs/html/ on livecloud.io server after running the appropriate mkdocs build method.